 This afternoon we came to Phnom Bakheng, which is located at 1.3 kilometers north of Angkor Wat, 8 minutes from the southern gate of Angkor Thom.
-As it is situated on a hill that overlooks all of Angkor, we climbed a slightly steep and narrow stairs up (15 minutes’ climb) to the base of the temple.
+As it is situated on a hill that overlooks all of Angkor, we climbed slightly steep and narrow stairs up (15 minutes’ climb) to the base of the temple.
 The temple was originally a palace constructed more than two centuries before the Angkor Wat.
 Originally there were 100 towers, but much of them are now ruins.
 The temple itself isn't as impressive as other iconic temples like Angkor Wat and Bayon Temple, but it is truly the best spot to experience a true Angkor sunset.
-And apparently hundreds of other tourists shared the same idea - even at this off season, the place was swarming with people!
+And apparently hundreds of other tourists shared the same idea - even at this offseason, the place was swarming with people!
 Unfortunately for us all, it started to drizzle so we didn't actually get to see the sunset.

 Climbing to the Phnom Bakheng

 No sunset, but with a rainbow!

 Having gotten a taste of the Angkor ruins the previous day, we certainly craved for more.
 So, it was a temple-hopping day!
 We were going to see a few the most popular Angkor temples.
 The whole area of temples and ruins is known as the Angkor Archaeological Park, which covers more than 400 square kilometers.
 Within this area, there are actually over 1,000 temples of varying sizes and states of decay, from piles of rocks to huge restored temples with details still intact.

 Regardless, they certainly add a really interesting element to the temple.

 Just 200 meters to the northwest of Bayon Temple is the Baphuon Temple.
-Much of the complex was crumbling, so it’d hard to get to the top.
-We just went round the temple for a look.
+Much of the complex was crumbling, so it's hard to get to the top.
+We just went around the temple for a look.